Out of the Blue (Electric Light Orchestra album): Side three

-Side 4
+Side four

-Mark Beaumont said that the first track on Side 4, "Sweet Is The Night", "[sweeps] from an elegant glam-funk strut to a chorus that [is] essentially All The Young Dudes base-jumping."
+Mark Beaumont said that the first track on Side four, "Sweet Is the Night", "[sweeps] from an elegant glam-funk strut to a chorus that [is] essentially All The Young Dudes base-jumping."
+Lynne and Groucutt share singing duties again, with lyrics that Delve describes as "the only love song [on the album] with a happy ending".

+"The Whale" is an instrumental track that begins with a "flurry of aquatic, atmospheric effects", and uses the stereo soundscape greatly to "convey the ocean's space and expanse."
+Lynne wrote the song after watching a TV episode about the hunting of whales, and a part of the proceeds from Out of the Blue were donated to environmental advocacy group Greenpeace.
+ELO historian Barry Delve praised the song, calling it a "a great one to listen to in headphones", though Mark Beaumont was more critical, naming its "lumbering, ambient depths" as one of the worst moments of Out of the Blue, alongside a "shonky side two".

+"Birmingham Blues" is a bluesy rock tune with lyrics about life as a touring band and homesickness.

-The album closer is "Wild West Hero", which was released as the third single from the album.
-It reached a peak position of number 6.
+The album closer is "Wild West Hero", which features "yearning" lyrics as well as many tempo and stylistic changes across its runtime.
+Mark Beaumont described it as "'Hey Jude' on horseback".
+The song was released as the third single from the album, and reached a peak position of number 6.

 Cover art

-The large spaceship on the album's cover (by now symbolic of the group) was designed by Kosh with art by Shusei Nagaoka.
+The large spaceship on the album's cover (by then symbolic of the group) was designed by Kosh with art by Shusei Nagaoka.
 It was based on the logo Kosh designed for ELO's previous album, A New World Record, and looks like the space station with a docking shuttle from 2001: A Space Odyssey (1968).
 The number JTLA 823 L2 which is featured on the shuttle arriving at the space station is the original catalogue number for the album.
 The album also included an insert of a cardboard cutout of the space station as well as a fold-out poster of the band members.
 The space theme was carried onto the live stage in the form of a huge glowing flying saucer stage set, inside which the band performed.